 - Transcripts: applicants for unclassified student status will submit an official transcript of studies undertaken at their most recent college or university.
-Students without postsecondary credits will submit their high school or GED transcripts. - Students admitted under this classification are not eligible to transfer credits in or to submit portfolio work. - Unclassified students are not eligible for federal financial aid or institutional scholarships from NBC. - Unclassified students are limited to taking no more than five total courses. - Should an unclassified non-degree student desire to enroll for more than five courses at Nazarene Bible College, they must file a Change of Program Request with their advisor and submit official transcripts of all colleges or universities attended.
+Students without postsecondary credits will submit their official high school or GED transcripts.
+The document will include the student's graduation date. - Students admitted under this classification are not eligible to transfer credits in or to submit portfolio work. - Unclassified students are not eligible for federal financial aid or most institutional scholarships from NBC. - Unclassified students are limited to taking no more than five total courses. - Should an unclassified non-degree student desire to enroll for more than five courses at Nazarene Bible College, they must file a Change of Program Request with their advisor and submit official transcripts of all colleges or universities attended.
 All eligible transfer credits will be awarded, and an official degree audit generated.

-UNCLASSIFIED NON-CERTIFICATE-SEEKING STUDENTS
+UNCLASSIFIED NON-CERTIFICATE SEEKING STUDENTS